 Rueben Brock’s life is a testament to resilience, determination, and recovery.
 He overcame trauma, mental illness, and poverty, carving out a successful career as an educator, author, speaker, and clinician, all while managing the challenges that racism, poverty, trauma, and autism can bring.
 Brock uses his story to inspire and instill hope in others.
 The overarching message in Brock’s story is that anything can be overcome.
 As Brock wrote in his 2011 memoir, “Life will break you if you let it.
 Don’t let it.”

-In addition to his work in the mental health world, Brock is also an independent filmmaker.
+In addition to maintaining a clinical practice, Brock is also an independent filmmaker.
 Building upon his roots as a musician and photographer, Brock launched a career in film with his directorial debut, Discovering Autism, which chronicled his autism diagnosis at age 45.
 The success of this film inspired Brock to continue this work.
 Brock now works to create meaningful work centered around advocacy and educational.
 His current project, Black Pittsburgh, explores the history, culture, and politics of Pittsburgh’s Black community.

 Dr. Brock published a memoir about his childhood entitled A Young Man’s Wisdom which is available on amazon.com and barnesandnoble.com.